MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 _Note:_ Firefox and probably other browsers support Brotli only on HTTPS.
 Chrome supports both Gzip and Brotli also on HTTP.
 It means you can't use only Brotli for all cases.

 _Dev Note:_ It's [difficult](https://github.com/MoonZoon/MoonZoon/pull/6#issuecomment-840037580) to serve files according to a header from Warp.

+--

+Why are MoonZoon apps optimized for size by default?

+- Better SEO thanks to faster page load.
+- Storing small files is cheaper.
+For you and for hostings / CDNs - it means there is also a higher probability the files will be cached longer on such services.
+- Sending small files are cheaper.
+It means you pay less for bandwidth and there will be lower traffic so you'll save money on servers.
+- Users using a pay-per-use internet connection are happier.
+- Users with slow internet are happier.
+- Rust / Wasm is fast enough for almost all cases even when optimized for size.
+- My WiFi signal is weak in the kitchen.

 ---